lshapz/minimax-with-tic-tac-toe-web-0916/README.md

 resources: 5
 ---

-# Minimax Algorithm and Tic Tac Toe
+# Tic-Tac-Toe with the Minimax Algorithm

 ## Objectives
 Make an unbeatable tic-tac-toe game by implementing a [recursive](http://ruby.bastardsbook.com/chapters/recursion/) [minimax](http://www.neverstopbuilding.com/minimax) method that will optimize the computer's moves.